That's Showbiz Baby!: Singles and promotional singles

 The lead single, "Angel of My Dreams", was released on 19 July 2024.
 Commercially, the song debuted at number seven on the UK Singles Chart, and achieved gold certification by the British Phonographic Industry.
 "Midnight Cowboy" was released as a promotional single in September 2024, followed by the second single, "Fantasy" the following month.
 A second promotional single, "It Girl", was released in January 2025, with the album's third single, "FUFN (Fuck You for Now)", following two months later.
 "Plastic Box" was released as the album's fourth single on 20 June 2025.

 "Unconditional" was released as the third promotional single two days prior to the album's release, accompanied by a visualiser video.
 It was released to Italian radio by Sony Music Italy on 3 October 2025, as the album's fifth single.
+"Church" was released on 5 December 2025 as the first single from The Encore.

 Videos and visual album

 The music video for "Angel of My Dreams", directed by Aube Perrie and filmed in London in 2024, was inspired by the films Showgirls (1995), The Fifth Element (1997), and Black Swan (2010).
 The video features both childhood clips, in addition to both of Jade's auditions for The X Factor.
 Conceptually, it follows a rags to riches story, as Jade shows her own journey to stardom.
 The video features eleven different styled looks.
 She described it as "very clinical", while also comparing it to Lady Gaga's music video for "Bad Romance" (2009).
 With "Fantasy", the David LaChapelle directed video pays homage to the 1976 film Carrie, based on the 1974 novel of the same name by Stephen King.
 "FUFN (Fuck You for Now)" features Nick Grimshaw and shows Jade navigating through fame alongside her partner.

 In addition to music videos, visualisers were also released for the songs "Midnight Cowboy" and "It Girl".
 The former showcases paparazzi photographing Jade as she dances through water foundations, while the latter continues as a tease from the "Angel of My Dreams" music video.
 Both were directed by Fa & Fon, and produced by Riff Raff Films.
 On the day of the album's release, Jade premiered the visualiser for every song on the track listing.

+A music video for "Church" premiered on 5 December 2025.
+Directed by Billy King, with creative direction by Maximilian Raynor, the video takes inspiration from The Handmaid's Tale.
+DIY described the video as "ominous" and a "deliciously dark watch".